sfigg/commercialization-public/docset/design/minimum/device-guard-and-credential-guard.md

 </table>

-## <a href="" id="2017-additional-qualification-requirements-for-device-guard-and-credential-guard--starting-with-the-next-major-release-of--windows-10-"></a>2017 Additional Qualification Requirements for Device Guard and Credential Guard (starting with the next major release of Windows 10)
+## <a href="" id="additional-qualification-requirements-for-the-next-major-release-of-windows-10"></a>Additional requirements for the next major release of Windows 10

 <table>